Test Site Procedures and Regulations

 - Obtain improper access to test content, a part of the test, or information about the test (this includes having test questions or answers in advance of the test administration and bringing preknowledge of test information into the test center in any form including, but not limited to, identification documents, prohibited devices, and any other method listed as an aid in connection to the test).

-- Have a phone, tablet, PDA, watch, or other electronic, listening, recording, scanning, or photographic device in your possession at the test site.
-If you are seen with any such devices at the test site, you can be dismissed from the test and will forfeit test fees and your scores will be cancelled by ETS.
+- Use or have any prohibited item or device in your possession at the test site or in the testing room.
+If you are seen with any such devices, you can be dismissed from the test and will forfeit test fees and your scores will be cancelled by ETS.

 - Use any aids in connection with the test, including without limitation, calculators (except when approved as a testing accommodation), watches, books, pamphlets, notes, unauthorized scratch paper, rulers, highlighter pens, stereos or radios with headphones, dictionaries, translators, compasses, protractors, rulers, and any handheld electronic, listening, recording, scanning, or photographic devices.